lvendrame/rs-mock-server/README.md

 -   🔧 **Configurable**: Easily change the port and mock directory via command-line arguments.
 -   ⚡ **Lightweight & Fast**: Built with Rust for minimal resource usage and maximum performance.
 -   🗄️ **SQL Routes**: Use `.sql` files to create GET endpoints that execute SQL queries against the in-memory database and return results as JSON.
+-   🗄️ **GraphQL**: Create your GraphQL queries and mutations, also load collections to load data.

 ---